How to book lowest fares

 Tip 3: Use the phone, not just the web

 Whether you are booking independent rail travel to ski resort, or a rail-ski package from a tour operator, use the phone as well as the web.
 This will help you find independent fares or rail-ski packages that aren't obvious to find online, even though they exist.
-Booking websites and rail company call centres have access to the same fares, but by phoning up you can - hopefully - benefit from the expertise of staff who can help find what you want.
+Booking websites and rail company call centres have access to the same fares, but by phoning up you can frequently benefit from the expertise of staff who can help find what you want.

-Start your research online, but then use the phone - either to check that what you've found is in fact the best option; or to get someone to help you find what you are after and save you the frustration.
+So start your research online, but then pick up the phone - either to check that what you've found is in fact the best option; or to get someone to help you find what you are after and save you the frustration.
 This is especially the case when booking for a group of friends or family - you may be talking about £1000 or more worth of train tickets.
 It's worth a phonecall for peace of mind, even if you end up booking online.
 Indeed, there are at least six reasons to book rail travel on the phone.